 Your husband can feel that he is between a rock and a hard place.
 He loves you, yet wants to see the mother of his child well, able to take care of his daughter, and even happy.
 Be grateful that you married a man who is caring in that way, and at the same time, be wise in communicating what you need to make it all come together perfectly.
 You can do this!

 Carolyn's Question: I have been married to my husband for almost 10 years.
 This is both of our second marriage.
 His ex-wife is encouraged to attend all of his family functions by his sisters as if she is still a family member.
 How do I handle my feelings of jealously?

 Gloria's Answer: I'm not sure if you are jealous in regards to your husband or jealous of the relationship that she still has with his family.
 I'm guessing it's the latter, and after 10 years of marriage, I would love to support you in moving beyond them.

-Family relationships after a divorce are always tough because they there are no rules around what the family is supposed to do with the ex-spouses.
+Family relationships after a divorce are always tough because there are no rules around what the family is supposed to do with the ex-spouses.
 It sounds as if they had a very strong and loving relationship between the ex and the sisters, and didn't want that to end just because the marriage did.

 My suggestion for you would be to decide what kind of relationship you would like to have with the sisters and the other family members.
 If you want a closer relationship with the sisters or others, stop waiting for it to happen and create it.
 If you don't, then know that that is your choice.

 Like other feelings, jealousy is a choice.
 You can choose to feel slighted because the sisters still include the ex and you would rather they include you more.
 OR, you can choose to let go and create your own healthy relationships in your own way.
-Let go of what you think the relationship should be with the x, and begin to create what you truly want.
+Let go of what you think the relationship should be with the ex, and begin to create what you truly want.